 Green Neon Tetra is one of the most popular fish in the world.
 These are generally peaceful fish that may act a little shy initially, but they will be much more active if you keep only one per tank to avoid fighting.

-This particular type of fish is peaceful and can live up to 5 years in captivity.
-It is not usually very active and tends to be minor, only growing up to about 1 inch long.
+Green Neon Tetra is peaceful and can live up to 5 years in captivity.
+It is not usually very active and tends to be minor; Green Neon Tetra only grows about 1 inch long.

 It belongs to the Characidae family.
-They come from South America, like tropical temperatures (68° - 82°F).
+They come from South America, like tropical temperatures (68° to 82°F).

 16. Lemon Tetra